 More interesting example, which demonstrates almost all features of

-Bash Booster you can find at examples/vagrant/bootstrap.sh
+Bash Booster you can find at examples/vagrant/bootstrap.sh.
+This script

 is used for provisioning virtual machines managed by Vagrant.
 A Vagrantfile

-sets up three virtual machines: ubuntu, centos,
+placed at examples/vagrant sets up three virtual machines: ubuntu, centos,

 and debian.
 Bootstrap script installs Nginx web-server, builds Bash Booster